Mon – Thurs 8 am to Midnight | Friday 8 am to 5 pm | Saturday 1 pm to 5 pm | Sunday 2 pm to Midnight

 The primary clientele of Raugust Library is the undergraduate population of the university.
 Within this group are individuals with a wide range of reading abilities, from minimal to excellent.
 The library collection contains materials which are accessible at every reading level, although the bulk of the materials are in the upper high school / lower college range.
 Where complex materials cannot be satisfactorily reduced to a simplified level in printed form, some attempt has been made to cover these areas in kit, cd, DVD, or other non-print format, or through streaming the content.

 It should be emphasized that this is not an attempt to “dumb down” the collection, but rather an effort to meet the students at their own level of ability.
 Far more materials are held which challenge the best students and serve as gateways for further study or graduate research.

-The third user group on campus is that of administration and staff members.
+The fourth user group on campus is that of administration and staff members.
 Although this group has accounted for the smallest number of users in the past, in recent years their requests for information and materials have grown, as their jobs have become more complex.
 This trend is expected to continue.

 English will be the language of the collection effort, except for those materials which are bought specifically to support the foreign language curriculum.
 In addition, English/foreign language dictionaries for modern European languages will be bought and reference materials in foreign languages will be updated as needed (e.g., yearbooks and supplements for foreign language encyclopedias.)